NaphatCode/Titanic/md/medium.md

   1. Each passenger is identified with **PassengerID** starting from 1 to 891.

-  2.  **Survival** is a binary label for **survival state** of each passenger from the accident.
+  2.  **Survived** is a binary label for **survival state** of each passenger from the accident.
 In fact, survival is a subject matter for machine learning prediction challenge.
 In other word, survival is the output variable.
 The survived passenger is labeled as “1”, and the deceased one is labeled as “0”.

   3.  **Pclass** is the ticket class of the passenger, in which “1”, “2” and “3” stand for first-class, second-class and third-class ticket respectively.
 Interestingly, these labels also refer to socio-economic status (SES) whereas first-class ticket is a proxy for the upper-class.
 Second-class refers to the middle-class and Third-class ticket represents the lower-class.
 From historical perspective, this connection shows us that accessibility to Titanic is a direct indicator of wealth during 1912.